akanksha7/AWSstack/README.md

 **DynamoDB FileTable:** This stores the text input data and the S3 path of the uploaded file.

 **API Gateway and Lambda Function:** This is used to save the user inputs and S3 path to DynamoDB.
+Lambda Function is also used to run a python script for EC2 instance creation.

 **EC2 VM instance:** This is the virtual machine that is automatically created and where the script is uploaded and executed.